EDINBURGH MARSHALL SCHOLARSHIPS

 These Scholarships are for Graduate Study in any subject at either Masters or Doctoral level at the University of Edinburgh and will be for up to two years(with a possibility of a third year for doctoral studies).
 If awarded an Edinburgh Marshall Scholarship candidates would be expected to study at the University of Edinburgh.

-The University was recently voted one of the top 10 universities in Europe and one of the top 25 in the world.
+The University was recently voted one of the top 10 universities in Europe and one of the top 20 in the world.
 Edinburgh is also a member of a number of prestigious national and international organisations, including the Russell Group, the League of European Research Universities (LERU) and Universitas 21.
-The RAE 2008 results demonstrated that 63% of the University's research activity is in the highest categories (4* and 3*), of which one third is recognised as "world-leading".
-These results place the University in the top 5 in the UK and number one in Scotland by volume of 4* "world-leading" research.
-The results also indicate that the University is home to 37% of Scotland's 4* research.
+The Research Excellence Framework (REF) results reveal that 83% of the University’s research activity is in the highest categories - 4* and 3*- which are classified as ‘world leading’ or ‘internationally excellent’.

 For the University of Edinburgh website please visit: www.ed.ac.uk

 Hope Bretscher, from Ballwin, Missouri, is a fourth year physics major and human rights minor at the University of Chicago.
 Hope runs on varsity cross country and track at UChicago and leads the campus Women in Science organization.
 Hope is very active in the south Chicago community, serving on the Faith in Action team at Urban Village Church and in the Prayers for a Trauma Center civic action group.
 During college, she has been actively engaged in scientific research, studying lithium ion batteries under Professor Axelbaum at Washington University, and is currently researching Diamond Nitrogen Vacancies under Professor David Awschalom.
 She will study an MSc in Science and Technology in Society at the University of Edinburgh.

 US University: Michigan State University